 - a.
 A family displaced because of demolition or disposition of a public housing project; - b.
 A family residing in a multifamily rental housing project when HUD sells, forecloses or demolishes the project; - c.
-For housing covered by the Low-Income Housing Preservation and Resident Homeownership Act of 1990; and - d.
+For housing covered by the Low-Income Housing Preservation Admissions and Continued Occupancy Plan_Revised and Board Approved on 04.13.23 and Resident Homeownership Act of 1990; and d.
 Exceptions by Executive Director as found in the section 21.2 of this policy.